Ciberusps/unreal-helper-library/README.md

 #### `GetHighestPoint`

-### Subsystems
+#### `ANS_UHL_Base`

+**ANS_UHL_Base** - base `AnimNotifyState` class with commonly used features like

+- subscribing `OnMontageBlendingOut` by overriding `OnMontageBlendingOut` can be disabled by `bUseOnMontageBlendingOut=false(true by default)`
+- more come later

-#### DebugSystem
+### 🪲 DebugSystem

+Powerful debug system for gameplay based on GameplayTags.
 Any game needs debug system, in mid-size commands you always use limited set of debugging tools more always than others, so **DebugSystem** is as tool for creating your debug system as fast as possible

 Use case:
-I want to have debug for AbilitySystem, it should turn on/off, available in editor between sessions and
+I want to have debug for AbilitySystem, it should turn on/off, available in editor between sessions and.....

 Components:

-##### DebugSystem

-- you can get `IsDebugCategoryEnabled`

 ##### DebugSystemSettings